Teacher Start Page

 Quests

 The 21 Things are broken down into smaller units called Quests.
-When students complete a Thing, you can provide them with a digital Badge and/or Award Certificate (these are provided as images in the teacher Moodle resource).
+Beginning in the fall of 2023 the Quests are being 'chunked' into smaller page units.
+When students complete a Thing, teachers have access to a digital Badge and/or Award Certificate (these are provided as images in the teacher login resource page).

 • I Can statements

-Screenshot of a Quest page with parts identified
+Screenshot of a typical new Quest Introduction Page

 Roadmap

 We have provided a Thing/Quest roadmap document for students to use to keep track of the Things and Quests they have completed.
-The Roadmap is available as: a Google Spreadsheet, Excel Spreadsheet, Microsoft Word and PDF versions.
+The Roadmap is available as: a Google Spreadsheet, and can be copied to a Google Drive, or Exported as a Microsoft Spreadsheet, or PDF.
 Students and teachers can use these documents to check off overall progress, track quiz scores, notes/reflections, as well as badges, and awards and gems as supplied by you.
 Most of the versions have a notes field for students to put links to documents they create for their portfolio, for reflections, feedback or comments.

 Teacher Handbook